-The Vatican and Colosseum are two of the most popular tourist attractions in Europe.
+The Vatican and Colosseum are two of Europe’s most popular tourist attractions.

-If you want to explore both the attractions in a single day, it is better to opt for a combo tour that includes both Vatican and Colosseum.
+If you want to explore both attractions in a single day, opting for a combo tour that includes both the Vatican and the Colosseum is better.

-This all-encompassing, guided tour includes Vatican Museums, Sistine Chapel, St. Peter’s Basilica, Colosseum, Roman Forum, and Palatine Hill.
+This all-encompassing, guided tour includes Vatican Museums, the Sistine Chapel, St. Peter’s Basilica, the Colosseum, the Roman Forum, and Palatine Hill.

 Tip: Once you have decided on your visit date, book your Colosseum tickets immediately because they get sold out soon.